AzarHai/3dscene/README.md

-# Solar-system-OPENGL
+# Witch teacup
-The project has been developed in Visual Studio 2015.
-This is a very simple Solar System simulator and was created for Grahics Programming course.
+The project was developed in CodeBlocks 20.03.
+It is a very simple scene simulation created for a graphical programming course.

 # Useage
 Zoom in/out with mouse wheel.

-Rotate with keys a,d,w,s.
+Move with the keys w,a,s,d.

-Pause/Play with space key.
+Rotate rabbit with the keys up,down,left,right.

-Quit with key q.
+Quit with key esc.